CyberMiles/smart_contracts/HelloWorld/README.md

 If authentication error is encountered, make sure you unlock the account before deployment.

 Once the contract is mined and recorded on the blockchain, you should be able to create an instance of it and call its public methods.
+Note that for now, the address of 'hello' is 'undefined'.
+But when we interact with the contract we need to mention the address.

 **> hello2 = helloContract.at(hello.address)**

+Now we have the instance of the contract, and we are able to call the public methods of the contract.

 **> hello2.sayHello()**